aspect-build/rules_swc/README.md

 ### From a BUILD file

-The simplest usage is with the [swc rule](/docs/swc.md), used to transpile TypeScript code to JavaScript in a tight developer loop.
+The simplest usage is with the [swc rule](/docs/swc.md), used to compile TypeScript code to JavaScript in a tight developer loop.
 Each `.ts` or `.tsx` file is compiled to `bazel-bin/path/to/file.js` and available to downstream tools such as bundlers, which are in their own Bazel rules.

 See the example in /examples/simple.